 Many statistical data and studies demonstrate the vital importance of trade and investment in services for the transatlantic economies.
 The volume of EU-US bilateral trade in services, with a total of \$338 billion in 2010, is by very far the highest in the world.
-The U.S. accounted for 23.9% of all extra-EU services exports, and the EU accounted for 31.6% of all U.S. services exports in 2010.
-32% of total EU export trade (goods & services) to the U.S.are services, while services export trade to EU account for 41% of U.S. total exports to the EU.
-30% of all extra-EU investment stocks in 2009 were invested in the United States (+2 trillion €), and 50% of total US investment stocks were invested in the EU(\$1.8 trillion).
+US accounted for 23.9% of all extra-EU services exports in 2010, and the EU accounted for 31,6% of all U.S. services exports in 2010.
+32% of total EU export trade (goods & services) to U.S. are services, while services export trade to EU account for 41% of U.S. total exports to the EU.
+30% of all extra-EU investment stocks in 2009 were invested in the United States (+2 trillion €), and 50% of total US investment stocks were invested in the EU (\$ 1.8 trillion).
 In 2009, 54% of Extra-EU FDI stocks were invested into services.

-Such high figures demonstrate the importance of the US market to European services companies and vice versa, highlighting the importance of services on both sides of the Atlantic in any future trade negotiations.
+Such high figures demonstrate the importance of the US market to European services companies and vice versa, highlighting the importance of services in any future trade negotiations on both sides of the Atlantic.

-However, the large potential for further growth in services trade is hampered by regulatory restrictions on both sides of the Atlantic.
-Removing these barriers could boost services trade by 10-20%, or US\$20-40 billion.
-Such activity could have a significant impact on employment, equivalent to an estimated 170,000-350,000 jobs for the transatlantic economy.
+However, the large potential for further growth in services trade is hampered by regulatory restrictions both sides of the Atlantic.
+Removing these barriers could boost services trade by 10-20%, or 20-40 Billions US\$1.
+Such activity could have a significant impact on employment, equivalent to est. 170 000-350 000 jobs for the transatlantic economy.

-ESF and US CSI call upon the European Commission and the US Administration to ensure that the importance of trade and investment in services is duly reflected in the report of the EU-US High Level Working Group on Jobs and Growth.
+ESF and US CSI call upon the European Commission and the US Administration to ensure that the importance of trade and investment in services is duly reflected in the report of the EU-US High Level Working Group on jobs and growth.